jariperttunen/lukeghg/GHG_SCENARIO.md

 and using Excel template file produces scenario inventory summary in Excel format.
 It is part of the [*lukeghg*](LUKEGHG_INSTALL_AND_USAGE.md) python package.

+It is difficult, may even be impossible, to produce completely automated construction of the final Excel file for GHG scenarios.
+However, the aim is to provide some flexibility to react to different wishes and specifications within the framework of GHG inventory.

 ## 1. GHG scenario result files ##

 GHG scenario results, input for `ghg-scenario.py`, have exactly the same file format as in the annual GHG inventory